About the PGCE and Certificate in Education (Teaching in the Education, Training and Skills Sector) course

 You will learn the fundamental skills of teaching, learning, assessment and curriculum development in your chosen subject and age cohort.
 You will be able to take part in tutorials, hear from experts in their field, join in the active debates surrounding education and acquire significant amounts of real teaching experience.

-For full-time applications – Please apply via UCAS.
+Please apply via UCAS– see links to the UCAS course pages below.
 You will also need to download and complete the reference request form in order to complete your application.
 Please return the completed reference request form to [email protected].

 The minimum qualification you need to gain entry to the course is at Level 3 in the subject(s) that you intend to teach.
 Applicants should usually have GCSE Maths and English at grade C or above (or Level 2 equivalent).
 Those wishing to enter the Professional or Postgraduate Certificate in Education routes must hold a UK bachelor’s degree (or equivalent).

 Applicants for the Certificate route would usually have 3-5 years industry experience.
-Applicants for the part-time route will need employment in a teaching or training role in order to gain the required 100 hours practical teaching experience.
 Voluntary employment may be acceptable in certain circumstances.

-Applicants for the full-time route will need a work placement to gain the required 100 hours practical teaching experience.
-The course team will endeavour to find an appropriate placement subject to availability, an interview and appropriate references.
+Applicants will need a work placement to gain the required 100 hours practical teaching experience, an interview and appropriate references.
+The course team will endeavour to find an appropriate placement subject to availability.
 Applicants should also aim to complete a minimum of 5 days experience shadowing in an appropriate setting.
 An enhanced DBS check is required.

 Learning & Teaching Methods